Forms & Guidelines

 The faculty review your request.

 Once your completed application is received, our faculty considers your request for a visiting scholar appointment.
-If a majority of the faculty approves, and a faculty sponsor is identified, a written invitation to join CSHPE as a Visiting Scholar will be sent to you.
-Successful applicants will be notified by December 1, 2018.
+If a faculty sponsor is identified and your request is approved, a written invitation to join CSHPE as a Visiting Scholar will be sent to you.
+Successful applicants will be notified by December 1, 2019.